Share

 UGC videos can also help you improve conversions for your email campaigns.
 Instead of driving the CTAs on your emails to your website, you can take subscribers to a landing page where you’ve embedded user-generated videos.
 This keeps your subscribers better engaged, and the videos let you educate them about the product.
 Once convinced to buy, subscribers can check out right through the video.

 Platforms like Videowise let you create dedicated pages with an embedded video player so that you can deliver an immersive shopping experience through your UGC videos.
-Once they watch the video, shoppers can instantly add the item to the cart and checkout without interruptions.
+Once they watch the video, shoppers can instantly add the item to cart and checkout, with no interruptions needed.

 Frequently Asked Questions